+Are you searching for the essentials you need to set up a home gym?
 Setting up a home gym is an excellent idea.
 It can help you stick to your fitness routine easier, save time traveling to and from the gym, and give you the freedom to exercise any time you want.
 You also get the bonus of being able to exercise in the privacy of your own home and allowing your friends/family to join in with you.

-Review your finances and determine how much you can and are willing to spend on a home gym.
-Remember that if you had a gym membership, you would be paying upwards of $20 per month for the years you use it.
+Review your finances and determine how much you can and will spend on a home gym.
+Remember that if you had a gym membership, you would pay upwards of $20 per month for the years you use it.
 Creating a home gym will have a higher upfront cost, but in the long term will save you money.

 #2 Workout style

 For example, some will help you get stronger, while others may help you lose weight.
 Alternatively, it would help if you experimented with the different workout types to see which ones you like to do.

 Also, this can be helpful to know when building your home gym, so you only invest in the equipment you need, rather than a variety of equipment you might not use.

 If you are setting up a home gym, you will need space to complete the workout.
 Also, this, combined with your budget and style of workout, will dictate what kind of equipment you need.
-Some exercises can be done without equipment, while others will need equipment to complete.
+You can do some exercises without equipment, while others will need equipment to complete.

 However, if you don’t have a dedicated space and plan to use your front room or bedroom, you will opt for workouts requiring minimal equipment, such as a dumbbell workout.

 If you are on a budget, you can purchase essential equipment such as a mat and resistance band.
-You can also shop for secondhand equipment on Facebook and eBay, which will keep costs down.
+You can also shop for secondhand equipment on Facebook and eBay, keeping costs down.
 You can start with a few essential items to help you get started, and over time, you can slowly build on the equipment you have and add to it.

 Setting up a home gym is a great way to be healthy.
 Follow these top tips to create the perfect setup.
 Also, to reach your fitness goals, combine your workout with a well-balanced diet and a quality rest and recovery plan.